 In addition to criminal penalties, the California Department of Motor Vehicles (DMV) may assess two points on the individual’s DMV driving record.
 This will likely result in a steep increase in their car insurance premium due to the accident and hit and run violation.
 The driver may also have to pay the property owner for any damage caused by the accident.

 Many drivers leave the scene of an accident because they are concerned they will face additional criminal charges.
 This includes individuals driving without a valid license, driving without insurance, or operating an unregistered vehicle.
 Others may have a warrant or be violating the terms of their probation and leave the scene to avoid an arrest.
 Many drivers who are under the influence of alcohol or drugs may leave the scene of an accident to avoid criminal drunk driving charges.

 After an arrest for a hit and run, you may feel like you have no option but to plead guilty.
 However, there may be defenses available to keep a criminal conviction off your record.
-Your attorney will investigate your case, identify your strongest defenses, and fight to keep you out of jail.
+Our San Fernando hit and run attorney will investigate your case, identify your strongest defenses, and fight to keep you out of jail.
 This includes the defenses of mistaken identity, the car was driven by someone else at the time, or the driver was unaware that they were involved in an accident.